cmu-phil/tetrad-fx/README.md

 ReadTheDocs.
 Also, if we continue with the project we will add an Insignts tab to help the user understand the results (compare graphs, Markov checker, etc.) and a Models tab to let the user to estimations (linear and multinomial) of data for given DAG models.
+All of this is functionality that is currently in the Tetrad library; we just have to build UIs for it.

 # Install